Walk in Dwight Eisenhower’s footsteps in Abilene

 Cannas and a fountain in Eisenhower Park

-10. Eisenhower Park and Rose Garden, Abilene
+11. Eisenhower Park and Rose Garden, Abilene

 The future President announced his candidacy in the park’s stadium in 1952.
 The Central Kansas Free Fair is held there.
 Visit the rose garden in the summer for beautiful flowers surrounding a fountain, a stone arch, and a copper-roofed gazebo.

-11. “I Like Ike” Murals
+12. “I Like Ike” Murals

 Eisenhower’s 1952 campaign jingle “I Like Ike” is still considered one of the greatest political advertising campaigns in American history.
 Roy Disney produced the cartoon, the first political ad on television, with a jingle written by Irving Berlin.
-A storyboard from the ad adorns the Sunflower Hotel’s east side.
-The candidate and his wife watched their homecoming parade from the hotel’s now-removed balcony on D-Day’s eighth anniversary, June 6, 1952.
-The structure is currently an apartment building.

-12. “Ike Wins” Mural
+13. “Ike Wins” Mural

 Seventy years after Eisenhower won his first presidential term, the muralist William Counter finished “Ike Wins,” a portrait of Ike and Mamie holding the Abilene Reflector-Chronicle emblazoned with a vast “Ike Wins” headline.
 A copy of the edition on the right shows more detail.

-Abilene Eisenhower-themed food and lodging
+Abilene’s Eisenhower-themed food and lodging

 Eat and stay where Ike went or where his memorabilia is collected.

-16. Abilene’s Victorian Inn Bed & Breakfast
+18. Abilene’s Victorian Inn Bed & Breakfast

 Dr. Edward E. Hazlett, father of Ike’s lifelong friend Swede, built the house in 1887.
 Stay in the Eisenhower Room, Hazlett Room, or Mamie’s Honeymoon Suite.

-17. Engle House Bed & Breakfast
+19. Engle House Bed & Breakfast

 Jacob Engle was the vice president of the Abilene creamery where the Eisenhowers worked.
 As school board president, Engle signed Eisenhower’s Abilene High School diploma.
 Stay in the Belle Springs Room.